 4D Digital Twinning

 A digital twin includes digital context (the physical world around), the assets (what you are building or what is already built and in operation), the engineering components (all the individual pieces) and chronology.
 Bentley Systems calls this the 4D digital twin, Klatzkin explains:

 As the assets change over time, the digital twin is building up the history and has the understanding of who did what when and where, which decisions were good, which were bad.
 It keeps a record of all actions so that you can make better informed decisions.
 4D digital twin also gives you the ability to plan and schedule the future and you can then know what may happen at a certain point of the project.
 So 4D is very important.

 Oil and gas companies and heavy civil engineering projects are important targets for digital twinning.
 In China, Shenzhen Expressway is working on a major junction to bring multiple highways together.
 They have created a digital twin of the area based on railroad data and sensors to simulate what the effect of construction will be on traffic.
-They are, for example, trying to divert traffic accordingly in order to minimize the impact to commuters.
+They are, for example, trying to divert traffic accordingly in order to minimize the impact on commuters.
 The digital twin also enables them to simulate the impact of the construction on the local environment and ecosystem.